 On July 9th, the second annual Gay Picnic is held as part of a series of events for the first Gay Pride Week.
 The week includes a festival, film night, Pride Dance, a rally and a march to Queen’s Park.
 Activists present a brief to the Ontario government.

+On the 28th of that month, under police watch, the first gay demonstration in Ottawa takes place.
+100 activists attend.
 “We Demand” demonstrations held – lobbied for “true equality” on Parliament Hill – Ottawa.

 The Judy Garland Memorial Bowling League one of the oldest queer sports in North American, holds the first banquet to raise money for gay and Lesbian charities.
 In 1983, US Custom Service seized the leagues registration forms when members attempted to participate in the Int’l Gay Bowling Tournament.
 The league continues to play today and teams compete for the coveted “Red Ruby Slipper” trophy!